boldandbrad/docs/docs/services/minecraft-server/_home.md

 # Minecraft Server

 This document walks through installing and running a dedicated Minecraft Java Edition Server on an Ubuntu Server host.
-I prefer Ubuntu Server as host because it is lightweight and not windows.
+I prefer Ubuntu Server as host because it is lightweight and also not windows.

 The modding toolchain and server launcher used in this tutorial is [QuiltMC](https://quiltmc.org/en/).
 Quilt provides an installer that makes setup and maintenance simpler, while offering compatibility with Fabric API mods.

 > Note: QuiltMC is still in beta.
 Though I have not run into any compatibility
 > or stability issues with the [mods](services/minecraft-server/mods.md) I use,